MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrtk3-aquarium.md

 The MRTK3 Aquarium sample provides a Unity in-editor tutorial that explores various MRTK3 features.
 Set in an underwater scene, you'll be introduced to the creatures of the aquarium and the objects that make up their habitat.
 Using MRTK3 features, you'll add interactivity to the aquarium which will enable you to create an aquarium of your very own!

 In this sample, you'll learn how to do the following:
-- Manipulate and arrange objects in the aquarium
+- Preview scenes without the need to compile and deploy the project
-- Add bounding boxes to objects in the aquarium
+- Simulate input directly into the Unity editor with MRTK In-Editor Input Simulation
-- Create buttons to spawn objects in the aquarium
+- Move and manipulate the objects in the aquarium
-- Create dynamic UI to organize scene controls
+- Add a bounding box around aquarium objects and maniuplate the object using handles
-- Add a confirmation dialog to confirm actions
+- Create a canvas button to toggle an object's visibility
-- Configure theming options to change the look of the scene UI controls
+- Create a canvas button bar configured to spawn objects into the aquarium

 ## Prerequisites